 - If you are a fan of Pixel phones but more concerned about the price because all other pixels are quite expensive, then you should consider one.

-- If you are someone like me who prefers stock android experience from their phone and concern about security and updates then it’s a natural choice even today.
+- If you are someone like me who prefers a stock android experience from their phone and is concerned about security and updates then it’s a natural choice even today.

-- If you’re love to take good quality photos with natural colors, even in low lights then Pixel 4 A is for you.
+- If you love to take good quality photos with natural colors, even in low lights then Pixel 4 A is for you.

 - I’m not a heavy gamer and mostly use the phone for general purposes so the snapdragon 730 is enough for me, but if you want more power then go for the 5G version which has snapdragon 765G.

-- Lastly, if you are ok with a small screen 5.8 inches, 18-watt charger, 3140 MAH battery, single rear and front camera then go for it.
+- Lastly, if you are ok with a small screen of 5.8 inches, 18-watt charger, 3140 MAH battery, and a single rear and front camera then go for it.